 15) Take permission to email on the registration & guest checkout page

 You can have a check box on your website’s registration page to allow users to opt-in to your newsletters.
-If you don’t do this, you will end-up having list of registered users in your database who though are registered on your website but you can’t contact them as you don’t have their permission.
+If you don’t do this, you will end-up having a list of registered users in your database who though are registered on your website but you can’t contact them as you don’t have their permission.
 Having a check box on your registration and guest checkout page will help you keep a check on your registered non-subscriber users.

-16) Collect emails of your Blog readers
+16) Collect emails from your Blog readers

 If you have a Blog, make sure you’re collecting the emails of your readers.
 You can have an email sign-up form in your blog’s sidebar.